 Virginia has more native plant species than any other state in the US because of its location in a transitional zone (mid-Atlantic) and its three soil types: coastal, piedmont and mountain.

 An excellent resource is the US Fish and Wildlife Service publication Native Plants for Wildlife Habitat and Conservation Landscaping.
+The publication is now available for purchase on Amazon.

 Comprehensive lists of Virginia native plants can be obtained from the Virginia Department of Conservation and Recreation (DCR).
 The Green Spring Gardens website also contains lists of recommended native plants (shade, sun, trees, shrubs, groundcovers and grasses), native plants for wildlife (birds, butterflies and other pollinators) and native plants featuring the native plant garden.